ldelouw/nagios_pacemaker/README.md

 Installation
 ============

 Copy the Script to your Nagios-Plugin Directory.
-Set executable bit and allow the Nagios-User to execute the CRM-Command via sudo.
+Set executable bit and allow the Nagios-User to execute the PCS Command via sudo.
+While the CRM Shell is available on Suse, PCS is used for RHEL.
+This current version is using PCS only (at the moment)

 Usage
 =====